Caraid O'Brien: Career

 After college O'Brien moved to New York City and began getting some roles as an actress.
 Her initial intentions were not at all specific to Yiddish theater, but as she put it in 2019, "I had the passport, because I spoke the language...
 The same thing happened in college.
 I studied with Elie Wiesel, because I spoke Yiddish.
 I spoke to Saul Bellow in Yiddish.
 I spoke to Harold Bloom in Yiddish..."
 Besides acting, she worked at NYU, putting together a website on Yiddish theater, which included translating books and posting excerpts.
-Disappointed with a translation of God of Vengeance she saw staged at a venue on Ludlow Street, she began work on a translation of her own in collaboration with theater director Aaron Beall, creator of the New York International Fringe Festival.
+Disappointed with a translation of God of Vengeance she saw staged at a venue on Ludlow Street, she began work on a translation of her own.
 This resulted in a November 1999 production at Show World, historically a porn venue at Eighth Avenue at 43rd Street, portions of which were still showing porn at the time; under zoning-based pressure from the administration of mayor Rudy Giuliani, they were required to devote some of their stages to "cultural" programming.
-O'Brien played the prostitute Hindl; years later, in 2017 she played the role of Sarah, the brothel-owner's wife, in New Yiddish Rep's Yiddish-language production of God of Vengeance at the off-Broadway Theatre at St. Clement's Church with Beall directing.
-She also translated Asch's Motke the Thief for a 2005 production by Beall at the University Settlement on Eldridge Street.
+O'Brien played the prostitute Hindl; years later, in 2017 she played the role of Sarah, the brothel-owner's wife, in New Yiddish Rep's Yiddish-language production of God of Vengeance at the off-Broadway Theatre at St. Clement's Church She also translated Asch's Motke the Thief for a 2005 production at the University Settlement on Eldridge Street.

 Besides her friendship with Luba Kadison, O'Brien also got to know the famous Yiddish musical theater tenor Seymour Rexite, and in the last five years of his life helped organize Rexite's recordings and papers for Harvard University.

 Beginning in 2002, O'Brien directed the James Joyce "Bloomsday" readings at Symphony Space.
 When WBAI's "Radio Bloomsday" split from that in 2008, she went with the radio side and became the director of the annual radio broadcast, where she also performs Molly Bloom's soliloquy (the last chapter of Ulysses).
 In 2017, she performed in the first-ever Yiddish-language production of Eugene Ionesco's Rhinoceros at the Castillo Theatre on Theatre Row.

 In 2022 the Jewish-American Theater J and the Irish-American arts organization Solas Nua, both based in Washington D.C., co-commissioned O'Brien to translate and adapt Sholem Asch's previously untranslated play Rabbi Doctor Silver; this was Theater J's first commissioned translation.